AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 - [Bit Rate][Flow-Bit-Rate]
   This attribute **MUST** be present in the flow resource definition.

-(**AMWA IMPL NOTE: The bit-rate is a nice to have concession and not strictly necessary - MUST?**)
-(**AMWA IMPL NOTE: bit-rate flow attributes applicability must be extended to also include urn:x-nmos:format:mux**)
+- [Mux Video Media Type][Flow-Mux-Video-Media-Type]

-- The `mux_video_media_type` attribute **MUST** be included for streams encapsulating JPEG 2000 or JPEG XS.
+  The `mux_video_media_type` attribute **MUST** be included for streams encapsulating JPEG 2000 or JPEG XS.

-(**AMWA IMPL NOTE: Requires extending sender and capabilities attributes with mux_video_media_type**)

 An example Flow resource is provided in the [Examples](../examples/).

 ### Senders
 For Nodes transmitting MPEG TS over RTP transport as defined by ST 2022-2, the Sender `transport` attribute **MUST** be `urn:x-nmos:transport:rtp`.

-Sender resources provide no indication of media type or format since this is described by the associated Flow resource.
+Sender resources provide no indication of media type or bit-rate since this is described by the associated Flow resource.

+#### Sender SDP Usage
+This section is **REQUIRED** for RTP transports with SDP.

+The SDP file published at the `manifest_href` end-point **MUST** comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566]

+Additionally, the SDP transport file needs to convey, so far as the defined format-specific parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04, unless such information is conveyed through in-band parameter sets.

 - The `bit_rate` attribute **MUST** be included to signal the max bit rate allocated to this sender.
+- For streams encapsulating JPEG 2000 or JPEG XS, the `mux_video_media_type` attribute **MUST** be included.

+The sender attributes described above **MUST** be present in the SDP for transports where SDP is present.

 An example Sender resource is provided in the [Examples](../examples/).